kubocd/kubocd-infra-sa/clusters/CLUSTERS.md

 kubo1:

-A cluster with system auto bootstrap, to work on middleware package (openldap, minio, ....) kubocd v0.1.1
+The cluster to work on kubocd:
+- NO kubocd installed
+- FluxCD installed
+- Cert-manager
+- Ingress
+- metallb

 kubo2:
 A cluster with system auto bootstrap as a demo sandbox